 Finding the Balance

 Once all the tiny details were worked out, it was time for me to bid adieu to NZ and say hello to India for the next four weeks.
-I was aware that this was not going to be an easy feat, especially since I had chosen to work NZ time while I was in India too but that was a sacrifice, I was more than happy to make.
-That meant logging in at 3am IST but it also meant being awake when the family woke up in the morning, being able to work while having breakfast around the table with my parents and sister.
-For me, there’s no better way to start your day than be surrounded by your loved ones.
+I was aware that this was not going to be an easy feat, especially since I had chosen to work NZ time while I was in India too but that was a sacrifice I was more than happy to make.
+That meant logging in at 3 am IST, but it also meant being awake when the family woke up in the morning, being able to work while having breakfast around the table with my parents and sister.
+For me, there's no better way to start your day than being surrounded by your loved ones.

 Putting it into Action

-Working as a Customer service specialist for my current company, it is a challenging role and no two days are the same but that is what I love about this role, it is dynamic, fast paced and I am constantly being challenged to do more.
+Working as a Customer service specialist for my current company is a challenging role and no two days are the same, but that is what I love about this role, it is dynamic and fast-paced, and I am constantly being challenged to do more.
 I do have to give credit to my colleagues and my boss for how easy they made the transition from working in my NZ office to working from the comfort of home in India.
-If you are lucky, like I was, you’ll have the support of a team that allows you the flexibility to log in at your convenience and is accommodating of changes no matter how short the notice is.
-Most people don’t realise the flexibility and freedom that the WFH model has brought about, and like me, you will probably be able to work no matter what part of the world you are in.
+If you are lucky, like I was, you'll have the support of a team that allows you the flexibility to log in at your convenience and is accommodating of changes no matter how short the notice is.
+Most people don't realise the flexibility and freedom that the WFH model has brought about, and like me, you will probably be able to work no matter what part of the world you are in.

 With the balance between work and personal more important than ever, choosing the right employer can be the key to finding that balance.
 Tribe Customer Service and Contact Centre team work with some incredible clients, get in touch with the team today.